y7song/Research-Collaborations/README.md

 The scripts could be used to create GUI in the future if needed.

+A randomly sampled subset of data is included for testing purpose.

 If there is any question or comment, please feel free to contact the author through email yingsong@umn.edu.